Psalmuel01/solana-intm/README.md

 ---

 To run the example project, execute the `main()` function in the `main.rs` module.
 This will call the functions from other modules to demonstrate the corresponding Rust concepts.
+You can do this by calling `cargo run`.
 Feel free to modify the values and experiment with different scenarios to deepen your understanding of Rust programming.